 - M.L.S. from an ALA accredited program.
 The candidate must be able to provide documentation to support this as part of the application process.
 OR

-- Candidate must currently be enrolled in an ALA accredited program with the reasonable expectation of graduation within three years of hire.
+- Candidate must be enrolled in an ALA accredited program with the reasonable graduation within three years of hire.
 The candidate must be able to provide documentation to support graduate school status as part of the application process.

-- Ability to obtain and maintain Professional Public Librarian certification from the Maryland State Department of Education.
+- Ability to obtain and maintain Professional Public Librarian certification from the Maryland State Office of Education.

-- Minimum of 2 years professional library work experience with children and supervision, preferably in a library setting.
+- Minimum of 2 years professional library work experience and supervision, preferably in a library setting.
 Demonstrated ability to supervise direct reports at all professional and non-professional levels.

 - Knowledge of supervisory principles and practices with demonstrated skills and judgment in supervision and problem solving.

-- Ability to effectively organize work, determine priorities, make decisions and complete assigned duties with minimal supervision.
+- Ability to effectively organize work, determines priorities, make decisions and complete assigned duties with minimal supervision.

-- Demonstrated ability to develop, implement, and market innovative and effective public library programs, events, collections, and services for children, families, and caregivers.
+- Demonstrated ability to develop, implement, and market innovative and effective public library programs, events, collections, and services.

-- Excellent computer skills, including various software packages, knowledge of internet resources and how to use them effectively, knowledge of integrated library systems.
+- Excellent computer skills, including various, software packages, knowledge of internet resources and how to use them effectively, and knowledge of integrated library systems.
 Ability to learn new skills and technologies to retain proficiency in areas of expertise.

-- Knowledge of Windows operation system, internet resources, social media, and other technologies and how to use them effectively.
+- Knowledge of Windows operating system, internet resources, social media, and other technologies and how to use them effectively.

-- Demonstrated experience with a variety of types of electronic devices for computing, listening, viewing, gaming and new technologies.
+- Demonstrated experience with a variety types of electronic devices for computing, listening, viewing, gaming, and new technologies.